github/go-spdx/README.md

 ## Public API

-_NOTE: The public API is initially limited to the Satisfies function.
+_NOTE: The public API is initially limited to the Satisfies and ValidateLicenses functions.
 If there is interest in the output of the parser or license checking being public, please submit an issue for consideration._

 ### Function: Satisfies